nicocamacho94/covid_parentingStyle_dep_anx/README.md

 ### The analysis scripts were written by Nicolas L. Camacho.

-### A link to the manuscript pre-print will be provided once it becomes available.
+### The manuscript associated with this project can be found here: https://www.nature.com/articles/s41598-023-42268-x

 ## Questions?